rakeshkelm/profileNote/README.md

 # profile
-Rakesh Kukatla, Independent interest and Militia, On the move (Sucking)
+Rakesh Kukatla, Independent interest and Militia, On the move (Suc-king)

 https://onthemove.planet.militia